 The history of Native American cultural development north of the Rio Grande prior to European contact.
 Topics include the timing and effects of human entry into North America, ice-age adaptations, plant and animal domestication, agriculture and beginnings of complex societies.
 Prerequisite, 106 or consent of instructor.

 A review of the biological and cultural evolution of humans.
 Topics include human uniqueness, race and biological diversity, the earliest humans in Africa, radiations of fossil and modern humans.
 Prerequisite, One course in Archaeology, Biology, or Geoscience.
 Maximum enrollment, 24.
-Jones.
+Quinn.

 The Archaeology of Continental Discovery.

 Explores the social, organizational and environmental consequences of initial human colonization of unoccupied landscapes.
 Examined through case studies, including initial colonization of Australia and North America, and the voyaging expansion of people across Pacific islands.
 Also addresses the consequences of European "rediscovery" of these areas for native peoples and environment.
-Jones.
+Quinn.

 Humans lived as hunter-gatherers for 99% of our evolutionary past.
 Today, just a small fraction of the world’s population lives as hunter-gatherers and that number is rapidly decreasing due to modernization.
 Anthropologists and archaeologists are interested in studying the adaptive range of modern hunter-gatherers in order to help interpret the archaeological record.
 Explores the ethnographic and archaeological study of hunting and gathering with a focus on analogy and inference developed in ethnoarchaeology and behavioral ecology.
 Prerequisite, 106 or consent of instructor.
 Goodale.